Steenvoorde's international summer carnival - Our heritage, our popular traditions

 Jan unhooked his cuirass and put it on, then placed the helmet on his blond head, adorned with a plume in the local colors.
 He kissed the hilt of his sword, which was in the shape of a cross, but did not gird himself with it; having affixed it standing at the edge of the alcove of the large bed where every evening he rested, he said to his sons:

 "God forbid I should wish to stain this holy sword with the blood of miscreants.
 I know better how to handle the wrought-iron hammer and the polished steel kape-mes!
 May the great Saint-Crépin, God's good shoemaker, who was a good hammer-wielder all his life, come to my aid, and give me the courage to strike like him, hard and firm, in defense of our freedoms.
-You, my lads, follow me and if God forbid I should die fighting, pick up my carcass, carry it to the bed where my father died and where my grandfather gave up his soul to God, then call Father Jérôme to come and recite the prayers of the dead, after which and before the Normans have reached our cense, you will build with "heart of oak" my coffin, which you will lay in the bed of the "Ey-Beck", with my face turned towards the land of the Franks and the sword of the Great Emperor planted at my feet as a cross".
+You, my lads, follow me and if God forbid I should die fighting, pick up my carcass, carry it to the bed where my father died and where my grandfather gave up his soul to God, then call Father Jérôme to come and recite the prayers of the dead, after which and before the Normans have arrived at our cense, you will build with "oak heart" my coffin, which you will lay in the bed of the "Ey-Beck", with my face turned towards the land of the Franks and the sword of the Great Emperor planted at my feet as a cross".

 In no time at all, Jan was at the gate...
 It was high time!
 The portcullis had already been forced open.

 But then came an unforgettable sight in Steinfort.
-Jan, who had a shoemaker's hammer at his belt and a sturdy, long-handled "kape-mes" in his rough hands, was reeling as hard as the Cassel mills ever did in the strongest of storms.
+Jan, who had a shoemaker's hammer on his belt and a sturdy, long-handled "kape-mes" in his rough hands, was reeling as hard as the Cassel mills ever did in the strongest of storms.
 Like ripe wheat falling before the advancing harvester, the Normans fell with jab and thrust, never to rise again.
 Sus aux infidèles!
 No quarter given!
 Proud as the lion of Flanders, the cobbler shakes his blond hair from time to time; he has all the air of a true baron, under his cuirass beats his courageous heart!
 And in battle our sturdy Fleming struggles hard.

 "Help!
 Help!" shouted the enemies, while others cried out, "Let's flee as fast as we can!
 At this, many of them turn their backs.
 Jan never tires!
 Always striking!
 Always the slaughterer!
-The road to Cassel clears, and the pagans begin to flee through the Ryveld in a stampede!
+The road to Cassel becomes clearer, and the pagans begin to flee through the Ryveld in a stampede!
 From the village, a few inhabitants went to the chapel to deliver the great news.
 Little by little, all the people of Steinfort rushed to the rescue, preceded by Jan's two sons, who followed closely behind their father!
 Then came those from the neighboring villages of Winnezeele and Watou!
 By evening, the Normans, who had left the bodies of several hundred of their number to fertilize the Flemish plains, had finally made their way north.
 Night soon began to fall, and the successful pursuit completed the rout of the pagans, many of whom were drowned in the "rings slooten" and in the salt lakes of the Moëres.

-There was great rejoicing at the priory of Saint-Laurent, as well as at Messire Thibaut's Castel, and in all the thatched cottages of the town's weavers, woodcutters and shoemakers.
+There was great rejoicing at the priory of Saint-Laurent, as well as at Messire Thibaut's Castel, and in all the cottages of the town's weavers, lumberjacks and shoemakers.
 Abbé Jérôme had the "Te Deum" sung, and Jan de Steinfort and his two sons took their places in the choir to thank the great Saint-Pierre, the courageous Saint-Laurent and the good Saint-Crépin, for their intervention in saving Steinfort from the horrors of pillage.

 Jan, as modest as ever, returned to his father's cense, where he worked for more than fifty years with the same courage, and every Thursday of Laetare the magistrates of the good town of Steinfort visited the famous shoemaker.